gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

 placed immediately within the loop will tell the compiler that it can safely omit the non-vectorized version of the loop as well as the run-time test.
-This is also currently only supported by the GCC backend.
+This is also currently only supported by the GCC back end.

 .. _Other_Optimization_Switches: